WilliamShiflett/bike-check/README.md

 # bike-check
-Will a Capital Bikeshare bike be free when you are?
+Will a Capital Bikeshare bike be ready when you are?

 # Run the Docker Container